grandMa5ter/Cyber-Sec-Notes/setup/README.md

   docker image prune -a --filter "until=12h" #remove images based on a particular condition with the –filter option.
   ```

+### Docker on Kali

+Remember that docker on kali is named=docker.io so for installing it:
+  `sudo apt-get install docker.io`

+- And then you need to start it:
+  `sudo systemctl enable docker --now`
+- You can now get started with using docker, with sudo.
+If you want to add yourself to the docker group to use docker without sudo, an additional step is needed:
+  `sudo usermod -aG docker $USER`
+- Other commands to understand and restart docker:
+  `sudo service docker status`

+  `sudo systemctl start docker`

 ### Docker on MacOS

 If you looking for installing docker on MacBook, I found below instruction is pretty straight forward and didn't need a lot of thinkering and was straigh forward: